Traffic Management

 - Any event activities that alter the normal operating conditions of a roadway require temporary traffic management measures to be implemented.

-- If your event’s traffic management measures do not require the direction of traffic with signage and cones, you can manage the risks through your event safety plan, with consideration made to various factors as shown in the NZTA Guidelines.
+- If your event’s traffic management measures do not require the direction of traffic with signage and cones, you can manage the risks through your event safety plan, with consideration made to various factors as shown in the NZTA guidelines.

-- If the use of signs, cones and other traffic management assets is necessary, you will require a Traffic Management Plan (TMP) to be created by a certified Site Traffic Management Supervisor (STMS).
+- If the use of signs, cones and other traffic management assets is necessary, you will require a traffic management plan (TMP) to be created by a certified site traffic management supervisor (STMS).
 Examples of events that may require a TMP include:

-- Races or large fun runs, walks or rides
+- races or large fun runs, walks or rides

-- Parades
+- parades

-Road Closures
+Road closures

-- To apply for a road closure for an event, you must make a formal request in writing to the relevant local council, who will then consider various factors and determine the best approach for processing the request.
+- To apply for a road closure for an event, you must make a formal request in writing to the relevant local council, which will then consider various factors and determine the best approach for processing the request.

 - A road closure request should include:

-- Specific locations of the requested road closure points.
+- specific locations of the requested road closure points

-- Specific timings of the requested closure and reopening of the road.
+- specific timings of the requested closure and reopening of the road

-- Reasons for the requirement of a road closure.
+- reasons for the requirement of a road closure

-- Details of who is hosting the event, and any relevant partnering organisations.
+- details of who is hosting the event, and any relevant partnering organisations

-- An indication of whether alcohol will be involved and any licensing that will be applied for in conjunction with the road closure request.
+- an indication of whether alcohol will be involved and any licensing that will be applied for in conjunction with the road closure request

-- Details of who will be creating and implementing the Traffic Management Plan for the event and road closure (this must be a certified STMS).
+- details of who will be creating and implementing the traffic management plan for the event and road closure (this must be a certified STMS)

-- Communication plan for affected parties – e.g. a notification letter of proposed road closure to the occupants of any residences, businesses, carparks etc that may be affected.
+- communication plan for affected parties (e.g. a notification letter of proposed road closure to the occupants of any residences, businesses, carparks etc that may be affected)

-- Contact details for the primary contact person for the road closure request.
+- contact details for the primary contact person for the road closure request.

-Signage and Notification
+Signage and notification

 - An important part of traffic management planning is notifying road users of the measures that will be implemented.
 This should be done in advance to allow for regular users to make alternative arrangements, as well as during the implementation of the traffic management measures to ensure the safety of road users and other parties while the normal operating conditions of the roadway are in an altered state.